6 top sales leaders share their insights and offer answers to frequently asked questions about how to super-charge your co-selling partnerships.

 “Offer amazing co-marketing campaigns and supplies to get the most out of your partnerships.”

 —Alex Glenn, CEO, Partnerprograms

 For virtual promotion, many organizations are focusing on virtual events.
-This focus on virtual events ranges from educational events, product demos, to informational pieces of training.
+This focus on virtual events ranges from educational events, product demos, to informational trainings.
 Look at ways to co-promote online events to broaden your audience.

-Additionally, share information internally so that sales reps can share insights from different perspectives.
+Additionally, share information internally so that sales reps are able to share insights from different perspectives.
 By promoting together, you can rapidly expand your customer base.
 With a shared perspective, you’ll be able to immediately hand over leads to your partner—and they’ll be able to do the same.